sai-praveenkumar/QuestionAnsweringModel/README.md

 # plant-disease-prediction-cnn-deep-leanring-project
-This repository is about building an Image classifier CNN with Python on Plant Disease Prediction using Deep Learning Techniques.
+This project is about building an Image classifier CNN with Python on Plant Disease Prediction using Deep Learning Techniques.

 Kaggle Dataset Link: https://www.kaggle.com/datasets/abdallahalidev/plantvillage-dataset